-As we have come to know, it is a long established mandatory condition of the Queen Elisabeth Competition for all 12 finalists to spend the preceding 7 days to their finals appearance within the closed confines of the Chapelle Musicale Reine Elisabeth conservatory – so to focus physically and mentally and study the previously unpublished set work without external influence.
+As we have come to know, it is a long established mandatory condition of the Queen Elisabeth Competition for all 12 finalists to spend the preceding 7 days to their Final Round appearance within the closed confines of the Chapelle Musicale Reine Elisabeth conservatory – so to focus physically and mentally and study the previously unpublished set work without external influence.

 “O my!
 The 1997 Queen Elisabeth Competition seems like such another world away for me now.

 It was a surreal experience, and certainly a highly intense way to celebrate my 18th birthday.

 My host family during the earlier rounds had been so nice, supportive and accommodating to me, so before entering the Chapelle I remember feeling apprehensive.
 In my 17-year-old imagination, I think I was thinking I was about to be locked up in Alcatraz.

 Upon arriving at the Chapelle, I remember being given the right to one ‘last call’ before they took away my huge ‘brick’ cell phone, with double sized batteries, and handed me the score to “Raptus” by Hendrik Hofmeyr.

 I was sad to see my lifeline gone – as I swear I only would have used it to call my girlfriend.